-In the past weeks I've done mostly paperwork, researching the artists and organisations that are taking part in the events, but on Monday and Tuesday I had the pleasure of meeting and working with the artist Bartélémy Toguo
+In the past weeks I've done mostly paperwork, researching the artists and organisations that are taking part in the events, but on Monday and Tuesday I had the pleasure of meeting and working with the artist Bartélémy Toguo.

 His newly commissioned work Redemption consists of two enormous chairs, one filled with the trappings of migration; bags, shoes, sacks etc and the other holding a number of border control stamps carved with words including "Liberty" "Peace" "No war".
 The installation turns the gallery into a waiting room full of the dreams of those migrants looking for a new life and their belongings.